 It’s not just an unreasonable ploy for Microsoft to capture more money.
 Switching from older operating systems is incredibly important for your business security and wellness.
 Newer, stronger programs prevent hacking and viruses more effectively while boosting productivity thanks to faster speeds.
 We’ve detailed why your business needs to make the switch to Windows 10 ASAP here.

 Switch to Office365

-Being able to do business from anywhere can come in handy, especially in times of unforeseen circumstances.
+Being able to do business from anywhere can come in handy, especially with unforeseen circumstances and the remote workforce growing.
 Access your email, edit documents, integrate existing programs, and collaboration in-real-time are a few of the key features of Office365 that enable your business to work better, faster, and easier.

 Here’s the sinister thing about cybersecurity: You don’t know what you don’t know, and often, there are no warning signs of gaps in your security until you’re already infected.
 It can take months (or longer) to realize you’ve had a security breach, and by that point, it’s too late.
 Data has been stolen, your files are no longer secure, and you’re looking at one giant legal headache.
 Learn how to avoid this kind of disaster here.